-If you are tired to facing the ‘Unfortunately Gallery Has Stopped” error message on your Samsung galaxy s8, here, is an easy solution to this problem.
-It is a common thing to occurrence apps crashing and with the issues you are facing have everything to do with the application.
+If you are tired of facing the ‘Unfortunately Gallery Has Stopped” error message on your Samsung galaxy s8, here, is an easy solution to this problem.
+It is a common thing to occurrence apps crashing and the issues you are facing have everything to do with the application.

 When this error shows up, either you’re still trying to open the Gallery app or are already using it and trying to view a picture.
 But problems that are described by errors are pretty simple; they always indicate an app crashed.
 Here are the best ways to fix the error which says ‘unfortunately, Gallery has stopped’ on your Samsung Galaxy S8 Plus.

 Fix ‘Unfortunately Gallery Has Stopped” On Samsung Galaxy S8 & S8+ 2020

 Solution 1: Reset the Gallery app by clearing its cache and Data

 In this way, we have to focus on is the Gallery as it’s the one being point out in the error.
 Clearing its cache and data is what you have to do to reset it.
 Assuming the difficulty is just with the app, and then this procedure will be the only thing you have to do to fix it.
 Here’s how…

 - First Navigate to Home screen.

 - Tap Settings > Apps.

 - Tap Gallery in the default list or tap 3 dots icon > Show system apps to display pre-installed apps.